plomgrading/plom/docs/coursesUsingPlom.md

 <!--
     SPDX-License-Identifier: AGPL-3.0-or-later
     Copyright (C) 2020 Andrew Rechnitzer
-    Copyright (C) 2020-2023 Colin B. Macdonald
-    Copyright (C) 2020 Matthew Coles
+    Copyright (C) 2020-2023, 2025 Colin B. Macdonald Copyright (C) 2020 Matthew Coles
     Copyright (C) 2022 Philip Loewen
     Copyright (C) 2022 Elizabeth Xiao
     Copyright (C) 2022 Tony Nguyen
     Copyright (C) 2022 Charlotte Dean
+    Copyright (C) 2024 Aidan Murphy
 -->

 # Courses that have used Plom

 These are as best we can recall.
-Currently UBC Maths-centric.
+Currently UBC Maths-centric (interest from Biology as of May 2024).

 ## 2018-19